-- Micro Drops: RHO Phyto's Micro Drops are offered in a blood orange flavour and deliver metered dosing for easy titration.
-As a result of years of research and development, these advanced formulations are designed to provide higher and faster cannabinoid absorption compared to basic MCT (medium-chain triglyceride) oil products available in the market.
-RHO Phyto's unique combination of ingredients helps maintain the stability of the cannabinoids to ensure more consistent dosing over the course of treatment.
-Developed with the patient in mind, these products allow for discreet self-administration. - Rapid Act Sprays: RHO Phyto's Rapid Act Sprays offered in lemon-mint flavour, are administered under the tongue to provide more direct absorption into the bloodstream by avoiding first pass metabolism by the gut and liver.
-RHO Phyto's Rapid Act Sprays are optimized for increased absorption and faster onset in comparison to basic MCT (medium-chain triglyceride) sublingual sprays.
+- Micro Drops: Offered in a blood orange flavour and metered dosing for easy titration.
+These advanced formulations are designed to provide higher and faster cannabinoid absorption compared to basic MCT (medium-chain triglyceride) oil products available in the market.
+RHO Phyto's unique combination of ingredients helps maintain the stability of the cannabinoids to ensure more consistent dosing over the course of treatment. - Rapid Act Sprays: Offered in lemon-mint flavour, are administered under the tongue to provide more direct absorption into the bloodstream by avoiding first pass metabolism by the gut and liver.
+RHO Phyto's Rapid Act Sprays are optimized for increased absorption and faster onset in comparison to basic MCT (mediumchain triglyceride) sublingual sprays.
 Rapid Act Sprays are discreet, easy to use, and convenient.
 Rapid Act Spray is also available in a tetrahydrocannabinol (THC)-Free formula.
-It is designed to limit side-effects commonly associated with THC and provide an alternative for users that would like to avoid products containing THC.

-- Deep Tissue Gel: RHO Phyto Deep Tissue Gel combines unique ingredients and natural polyphenols in an advanced emulsion formulation to consistently deliver the same amount of CBD in every pump.
+It is designed to limit side-effects commonly associated with THC and provide an alternative for users that would like to avoid products containing THC. - Deep Tissue Gel: RHO Phyto Deep Tissue Gel combines unique ingredients and natural polyphenols in an advanced emulsion formulation to consistently deliver the same amount of CBD in every pump.
 Years of research and development have optimized this formulation for improved stability and faster absorption of cannabinoids into the deeper layers of the skin.
 RHO Phyto's Deep Tissue Gel is stored in pharmaceutical grade airless packaging, which provides protection from light and air to preserve the integrity of the product.
+This quick absorbing gel comes in a mint scent and delivers a cooling effect. - Capsules: RHO Phyto's Quick Dose THC Capsules are designed for proven immediate release and enhanced bioavailability through a natural emulsion technology.
+In addition, the advanced emulsion is designed to maintain the stability of cannabinoids for consistent potency and accurate dosing over time.
+RHO Phyto products are part of a formulary of advanced cannabinoid medical products.

-This quick absorbing gel comes in a mint scent and delivers a cooling effect. - Pipeline: The company continues to advance its pipeline of unique medical products through its scientific platform and R&D infrastructure which includes novel drug delivery mechanisms including capsules, tablets, and water-soluble formulations, in addition to the incorporation of rare cannabinoids into specific formulations.
+Pipeline: The Company continues to advance its pipeline of unique medical products through its scientific platform and R&D infrastructure which includes novel drug delivery mechanisms including capsules, tablets, and water-soluble formulations, in addition to the incorporation of rare cannabinoids into specific formulations.

-(Category Channel Primary Demographics Psychographics Utility CAD Brand CAD Products Re ecreational Online Dispensaries Young adults (males) Early adopters & Connoisseurs Social Mood enhancement Oral, sublingual, inhalation Wellness Online Dispensaries Young to Middle aged adults Early adopters & Healthy lifestyle Lifestyle Health & well being Oral, sublingual, topical Medical Online Dispensaries Shopper's Drug Mart Middle aged adults to Aging population Open minded, Educated Well being & Unmet medical needs Oral, sublingual, topical Clinical Shopper's Drug Mart Hospital Pharmacies Medical patients Conservative Unmet medical needs RHO" Oral, sublingual, topical
+Category Channel Primary Demographics Psychographics Utility CAD Brand CAD Products Recreational Online & Retail Young adults Early adopters & Connoisseurs Social Mood enhancement ₩VIOLA.
+Oral, sublingual, inhalation Wellness Online & Retail Young to Middle aged adults Early adopters & Healthy lifestyle Lifestyle Health & well being PURA EARTH" Oral, sublingual, topical Medical Online, Retail Shopper's Drug Mart Middle aged adults to Aging population Open minded, Educated Well being & Unmet medical needs PURA EARTH Oral, sublingual, topical Clinical Shopper's Drug Mart Hospital Pharmacies Medical patients Conservative Unmet medical needs RHO Oral, sublingual, topical